5T33Z0/OC-Little-Translated/P_OpCore_Simplify/README.md

 ## Closing thoughts

-In my test, this particular laptop didn't boot with the generated EFI and config.
+In my test, this particular Ivy Bridge laptop didn't boot with the generated EFI and config.
 Since then, I've tested OpCore Simplify on two other systems (a laptop and a desktop pc) and both booted macOS out of the box without issues.
 That's pretty impressive, especially when considering the timesave this tool allows: setting up and building an OpenCore EFI folder this way takes around 5 to 10 minutes (mapping USB ports excluded).

+For owners of legacy systems (1st to 6th Gen Intel Core), who already have an existing OpenCore EFI, I would recommend to use the corresponding guide in the [**OCLP Wintel section**](/14_OCLP_Wintel/README.md) instead to manually prepare their config, when trying to install macOS Monterey or newer on their machines.

 Overall, I think OpCore Simplify is the closest thing to a fully automated OpenCore configuration tool we have yet.
-It's a great starting point for new and inexperienced users who simply want to try OpenCore without spending *hours* trying to configure OpenCore manually using the OpenCore Configuration guide.
+It's a great starting point for new and inexperienced users who simply want to try OpenCore on relatively current hardware without spending *hours* trying to configure OpenCore manually using the OpenCore Configuration guide.
 I am very excited to see how this project will evolve in the future.